Shop RNIB Donate now

 A watercolour illustration of the RNIB Legacy Garden at RHS Flower Show Wentworth Woodhouse.
 It features two lattice pods surrounded by green trees and colourful flowers.
 The setting is designed to be accessible and provide a rich sensory experience.

-Join us to explore the RNIB Legacy Garden, designed to honour those who have generously left gifts in Wills to RNIB.
+The award-winning RNIB Legacy Garden was designed to honour those who have generously left gifts in Wills to RNIB.

 The RNIB Legacy Garden celebrates the lasting difference that gifts in Wills make on the lives of blind and partially sighted people.
-This garden has been made possible thanks to funds raised by players of People's Postcode Lottery, this garden is designed to be welcoming and accessible to everyone.
+This garden was made possible thanks to funds raised by players of People's Postcode Lottery.
+The garden was designed to be welcoming and accessible to everyone.

 Postcode Lottery Logo